 When many people think of the CTU, they think of the officers and staff who work full time serving the membership.
-The union is strongest, however, when it unifies members in their schools and workplaces to enforce healthy working conditions directly with immediate supervisors and administrators.
+The Union is strongest, however, when it unifies members in their schools and workplaces to enforce healthy working conditions by communicating directly with immediate supervisors and administrators.
 Union staff are trained to support this work, but it takes solidarity among coworkers to address issues when they crop up and make clear to administrators that our rights cannot be violated if they want the school to run smoothly.

 To be effective, a delegate cannot work alone.
-They must put their efforts toward bringing colleagues together, educating members about our rights, and coordinating union members to speak as one.
+They must put their efforts toward bringing colleagues together, educating members about our rights, and coordinating Union members to speak as one.
 Delegates are elected by the peers they represent.
 When voting for a delegate, it is important to choose someone you trust who represents the spirit of cooperation among colleagues and is willing to hold administrators accountable for respecting the rights of every educator, not just their friends.

 Your delegate is your first contact with the CTU.
-If you are called by an administrator into a meeting that may affect your job, you have the right to be accompanied by a union representative.
+If you are called by an administrator into a meeting that may affect your job, you have the right to be accompanied by a Union representative.
 Often that representative will be your delegate.
-Delegates can also help you work with union staff to pursue a grievance, although you aren’t required to go through a delegate to deal with union staff.
+Delegates can also help you work with Union staff to pursue a grievance, although you aren’t required to go through a delegate to deal with Union staff.

 Delegates also convene the Professional Problems Committee and usually lead PPC meetings with the principal.
-Every month, all the delegates throughout the city meet at the House of Delegates to confer with officers and staff and to make decisions about the direction of the union.
-Most delegates hold a union meeting in their school following the HOD to report back.
+Every month, all the delegates throughout the city meet at the House of Delegates to confer with officers and staff and to make decisions about the direction of the Union.
+Most delegates hold a Union meeting in their school following the HOD to report back.
 In addition, delegates are responsible for managing school-wide votes, such as voting for your testing schedule, flexible prep schedule or other contract issues.

 Delegates do not work alone.
 In order to facilitate this work, committees of CTU members work in the school to combine their efforts and ensure both that every voice is heard and that everyone stands up for all.
 The Professional Problems Committee is the chief body that brings together members in the school to hear from and defend one another.
 The PPC meets with the principal every month to bring concerns to them and negotiate solutions to problems, to resolve violations of our contract, and to ensure that the principal’s plans do not infringe on members’ rights or the healthy functioning of the school.

-Each school has two other bodies that are not union bodies, strictly speaking, but which are of great import and invite union members’ participation.
+Each school has two other bodies that are not Union bodies, strictly speaking, but which are of great import and invite Union members’ participation.
 State law establishes Local School Councils, which govern the school as a whole and combine the voice of administrators, parents, school community members, paraprofessionals and teachers.
 Educators can elect two teachers and one non-teacher staff member to the LSC.
 Union members should get together to decide who would best represent them in this body.

 Likewise, state law establishes Professional Personnel Leadership Committees.
 This group is elected by teachers in the school with a legal mandate to study and recommend school practices with regards to the curriculum, school improvement plans, and budget.
 The two teacher members of the LSC serve on the PPLC, as well as up to five other teachers or other certificated staff and excluding administrators.
-While principals may decide to choose and convene an ILT, the law mandates that teachers elect their PPLC and that it makes recommendations to the principal monthly.
+While principals may decide to choose and convene an ILT, state law mandates that teachers elect their PPLC and that it makes recommendations to the principal monthly.

 United throughout the city